Messerschmitt Me 163 Komet: Operational history

 At the end of 1944, 91 aircraft had been delivered to JG 400, but a persistent lack of fuel had kept most of them grounded.
 It was clear that the original plan for a huge network of Me 163 bases would never be realized.
 Up to that point, JG 400 had lost only six aircraft due to enemy action.
 Nine Me 163s had been lost to other causes, remarkably few for such a revolutionary and technologically advanced aircraft.
 Into early 1945, the type continued to be flown to defend high priority targets, such as the Daimler Benz tank factory in Berlin.
 In the final days of Nazi Germany, the Me 163 was given up in favor of the more successful Me 262.
 At the beginning of May 1945, Me 163 operations were stopped, the JG 400 disbanded, and many of its pilots sent to fly Me 262s.

 In any operational sense, the Komet was a failure.
 Although it shot down sixteen aircraft, mainly four-engined bombers, it did not warrant the effort put into the project.
 Due to fuel shortages late in the war, few went into combat, and it took an experienced pilot with excellent shooting skills to achieve kills.
-The Komet also spawned later weapons like the vertical-launch, similarly rocket-powered Bachem Ba 349 Natter, and the postwar, American turbojet-powered Convair XF-92 delta wing interceptor.
-Ultimately, the point defense role that the Me 163 played would be taken over by the surface-to-air missile (SAM), Messerschmitt's own example being the Enzian.
+The Komet also inspired later rocket planes such as the vertical-launch Bachem Ba 349 Natter.
+Ultimately, the point defense role that the Me 163 played would be taken over by the surface-to-air missile, Messerschmitt's own example being the Enzian.

 Postwar flight

-Captain Eric Brown RN, Chief Naval Test Pilot and commanding officer of the Captured Enemy Aircraft Flight, who tested the Me 163 at the Royal Aircraft Establishment (RAE) at Farnborough, said, "The Me 163 was an aeroplane that you could not afford to just step into the aircraft and say 'You know, I'm going to fly it to the limit.'
+Captain Eric Brown RN, Chief Naval Test Pilot and commanding officer of the Captured Enemy Aircraft Flight, who tested the Me 163 at the Royal Aircraft Establishment at Farnborough, said, "The Me 163 was an aeroplane that you could not afford to just step into the aircraft and say 'You know, I'm going to fly it to the limit.'
 You had very much to familiarise yourself with it because it was state-of-the-art and the technology used."
 Acting unofficially, after a spate of accidents involving Allied personnel flying captured German aircraft resulted in official disapproval of such flights, Brown was determined to fly a powered Komet.
 On around 17 May 1945, he flew an Me 163B at Husum with the help of a cooperative German ground crew, after initial towed flights in an Me 163A to familiarise himself with the handling.